microsoft/AzureTRE/docs/tre-admins/deploying-the-tre/auth.md

 Access to workspaces is also controlled using app registrations - one per workspace.
 The configuration of the app registration depends on the nature of the workspace, but this section covers the typical minimum settings.

+!!! caution
-> **Note:** The app registration for a workspace is not created by the [API](../../azure-tre-overview/composition-service/api.md).
+    The app registration for a workspace is not created by the [API](../../azure-tre-overview/composition-service/api.md).
 One needs to be present (created manually) before using the API to provision a new workspace.

 #### Authentication - Workspaces